Turkish Passport 2025: Validity & Visa-Free Countries

 Europe:

 Although the Schengen area still requires a visa, the Balkan region (Serbia, Bosnia, Albania, Montenegro) is completely visa-free.
-Additionally, Georgia allows for a one-year residency without a visa and even entry with just a national ID card for Turkish citizens.
+Additionally, Georgia allows Turkish citizens a one-year visa-free stay and even entry with just a National ID card.

 Region Destination Visa Status Important Notes